Not long ago, I went on a road trip between Quebec and Ontario, and during that trip in North America I fell in love

 There you go, this was my detailed list of the best places to stay in Montreal for you, broken down by neighborhoods!
 From B&B to luxury hotels, you will find something for any kind of traveler in this list!
 All my hotel recommendations have amazing reviews and epic facilities that will match your pocket preferences!

-As always, I recommend you try and book a hotel in Montreal for your holiday in advance!
+As always, I recommend you book a hotel in Montreal for your holiday in advance!
 You know how it is – you can always cancel, but you will definitely not find good prices (and accommodation choices) if you book last minute, especially in North America!

 If you are still not finished with your itinerary, I recommend reading my post about the most awesome things you should visit in Montreal or check out my 2-weeks road trip around Canada for more cool ideas to follow on your trip!
 I hope you will have an amazing trip to the Canadian lands!